 - Gastric lavage may be useless, or worse than useless.
 Some authors point out that the administration of lavage fluid into the stomach merely serves to propel some tricyclic tablets into the small bowel, facilitating absorption.

-- Whole-bowel decontamination may be not be helpful, given that it is typically reserved for substances which are not well adsorbed onto charcoal, or slow release preparations.
-Since TCAs are usually neither, bowel irrigation is not recomended.
+- Whole-bowel decontamination may not be helpful, given that it is typically reserved for substances which are not well adsorbed onto charcoal or slow release preparations.
+Since TCAs are usually neither, bowel irrigation is not recommended.